CWA Diamond Dagger

 The recipient of this award is selected from nominations provided by CWA members.
 Nominees have to meet two essential criteria: first, their careers must be marked by sustained excellence, and second, they must have made a significant contribution to crime writing published in the English language, whether originally or in translation.
 The award is made purely on merit without reference to age, gender or nationality.

-The Crime Writers’ Association is delighted to announce that Ann Cleeves is to receive the CWA Diamond Dagger, the highest honour in British crime writing.
+The Crime Writers’ Association is delighted to announce that Robert Goddard is to receive the 2019 CWA Diamond Dagger, the highest honour in British crime writing.
 The Dagger award recognises authors whose crime writing careers have been marked by sustained excellence, and who have made a significant contribution to the genre.

-Ann Cleeves will be presented with the CWA Diamond Dagger at the CWA’s Dagger Awards ceremony in London on 26 October.
-Previous winners of the CWA Diamond Dagger include P.D.
-James, John Le Carre, Dick Francis, Ruth Rendell, Lee Child, and Ian Rankin.
+Robert Goddard will be presented with the CWA Diamond Dagger at the CWA’s Dagger Awards ceremony in London on 24 October.
+Previous winners of the CWA Diamond Dagger include PD James, John Le Carre, Dick Francis, Ruth Rendell, Lee Child, and Ann Cleeves.

 Robert Goddard was born in Hampshire in 1954, and educated at Price’s School Fareham, and Peterhouse, Cambridge where he read History.
 He pursued various career options prior to spending ten years as a local government officer.
 In 1986, he published his first novel, Past Caring, setting him on a fresh path.
 He won an Edgar for best original paperback (Long Time Coming) and Into the Blue was televised with John Thaw as Harry Barnett, who appears in three of Robert’s novels.

 The CWA Diamond Dagger is selected from nominations provided by CWA members.
 Nominees have to meet two essential criteria: first, their careers must be marked by sustained excellence, and second, they must have made a significant contribution to crime writing published in the English language.